 Dr. David Joung, MD is a pediatrician in Yorba Linda, CA specializing in general pediatrics.
 He graduated from University of Colorado Denver School of Medicine in 2012 and has 13 years of experience.
-Dr. David Joung, MD is affiliated with Providence Medical Foundation and St. Jude Heritage Medical Group.
+Dr. David Joung, MD is affiliated with Providence, Providence Medical Foundation, Providence St. Jude Medical Center and St. Jude Heritage Medical Group.

 Lung Issues